If you are new to drawing this is the must-have course to start your art journey!

 Join Maria in this last video for a quick summary of what you learned and a review of the most important points.
 As each individual topic could be explored much further, she also includes a reading list of recommended books that you can have a look at.
 Enjoy!

 Maria is an illustrator and story artist from Turin, Italy.
 She has a BA degree in Magazine Publishing from the University of the Arts London, has studied Traditional Animation at the International School of Comics in Turin and attended a masterclass in Storyboarding at the online school CGMA.

 21 Draw is an online learning community where students of all skill levels can learn how to be a better artist.
 Our contributing artists and instructors are the best in the world.

-Our streaming platform on www.21-draw.com and tv.21-draw.com makes it possible for anyone to watch hundreds of video lessons by industry legends who have worked for Disney, Marvel, DC, Dreamworks, Pixar & more.
-A membership gives full-access to our streaming platform.
+Our streaming platform on www.21-draw.com makes it possible for anyone to watch hundreds of video lessons by industry legends who have worked for Disney, Marvel, DC, Dreamworks, Pixar & more.
+A membership gives full access to our streaming platform.

-On books.21-draw.com you can buy our popular learn-to-draw ebooks and physical books, seperate from the courses, and they too are also delivered to you by the heavyweights of the art industry.
+On books.21-draw.com you can buy our popular learn-to-draw ebooks and physical books, separate from the courses, and they too are also delivered to you by the heavyweights of the art industry.

 21 Draw courses are on-demand (pre-recorded) video tutorials that you can watch online with any digital devices anytime and for an unlimited number of times!
 This means you can easily watch (and rewatch) them at your own pace and convenience.